Eyes

 Why everybody living with dementia needs regular eye tests

-Researchers at the University of Melbourne have developed a guide to support people living with dementia to see as well as possible, for as long as possible.
+Researchers have developed a guide to dementia-friendly eyecare, supporting people living with dementia to see as well as possible, for as long as possible

 New stem cell models for ageing and eye diseases

-Using stem cell modelling, University of Melbourne researchers have developed genetic roadmaps for two of the world’s leading causes of irreversible blindness.
+Using stem cell modelling, researchers have developed genetic roadmaps for two of the world’s leading causes of irreversible blindness

 What if Monet were shorter?

-Altering the height of an artist’s eye changes their perspective, a University of Melbourne experts says this might also alter the appeal of their paintings.
+Altering the height of an artist’s eye level changes their perspective – but might this also alter the appeal of their paintings?

 Looking to the distance for healthy vision

-Half of the world could be short-sighted by 2050, highlighting the importance of getting outdoors to exercise our vision, say University of Melbourne experts
+Half of the world’s population is predicted to be short-sighted by 2050, driven by the growing intensity of close-vision work, highlighting the importance of getting outdoors

 A vision for the future

-Associate Professor Penny Allen helped implant Australia’s first bionic eye, but the University of Melbourne expert says the future is even more exciting.
+Associate Professor Penny Allen led the surgical team that implanted Australia’s first bionic eye, but the vitreoretinal surgeon says the future holds more exciting possibilities

 Mapping eye disease

-Researchers, including the University of Melbourne, have created the world’s most detailed atlas of the genetics of the human retina to help prevent blindness.
+Researchers have created the world’s most detailed atlas of the genetic code of the human retina, and it could help treat and prevent blindness

 Reversing irreversible blindness

-Using innovative approaches, University of Melbourne Professor Keith Martin hopes restore sight and reduce the burden of blinding eye disease around the world.
+Using innovative and creative approaches to prevent vision loss, Professor Keith Martin hopes restore sight and reduce the burden of blinding eye disease around the world

 Every day, we’re actually seeing into the future

-University of Melbourne researchers are helping to explain how the human brain can accurately predict where a fast-moving object will end up.
+Researchers are helping explain how the human brain can accurately predict where a fast-moving object will end up.
+And why some are better at it than others